-The NGC offers training that assists law enforcement and local community endeavors to control gang-related activity.
+The NGC offers specialized training that assists law enforcement and local community endeavors to control gang-related activity.
 Topics for law enforcement include street gang intelligence and investigations and gang unit supervision, as well as seminars for law enforcement chief executives.
 Community-based topics include training on the OJJDP Comprehensive Gang Model.
-More specialized training and technical assistance are provided upon request when appropriate.
-In addition to the training provided directly by the NGC, users may find other federal and regional training opportunities in the following links.
+Explore the listing below to see NGC training and other federal and regional training opportunities.

 The Street Gang Intelligence online training course is designed to assist law enforcement officers in understanding the steps involved in the intelligence process.
 It reviews applicable standards, suggests possible sources of information, and highlights some of the challenges encountered in collecting gang intelligence.
 This course is restricted to law enforcement personnel.

 Register or log in

-The NGC offers four classes for law enforcement–Advanced Gang Investigations, Basic Training for Street Gang Investigators, Gang Unit Supervision, and an Anti‐Gang Seminar for Law Enforcement Chief Executives.
-These classes are provided on a regional basis to agencies to include participants from all law enforcement agencies (police and sheriff) within a geographical region.
-Courses are supported through BJA funding and regional sponsors; there are no registration fees to attend.
+The NGC law enforcement trainings include Street Gang Investigator Training, Gang Unit Supervision, and an Anti-Gang Seminar for Law Enforcement Chief Executives.
+Trainings are free of charge and offered on a regional basis.
+Trainings are intended for participants from all law enforcement agencies (police and sheriff) within a geographical region.

 As a complement to training offered by the NGC, this page lists both federal and regional conference and training information.